-This is the colour of the vehicle as recorded by the DVLA.
-This is a very basic description of the colour.
+This is the basic colour description of the vehicle recorded by the DVLA.

 This describes the size of the engine.
 It can be used as a good indicator of the power of the vehicle.

 This describes the classification of fuel that the vehicle needs to operate.
-Generally this will be petrol or diesel, but there are other alternative such as electricity.
+Generally this will be petrol, diesel, or electricity and some other alternative fuels.

 Each manufacturer gives its vehicles a name, this is commonly known as the model and is used to differentiate between vehicles from the same manufacturer.
-For example, Renault make many models of vehicle, like the Clio, or the Megane.
+For example, Ford make many models of vehicle such as the Fiesta, Focus and Kuga.

 VIN stands for 'Vehicle Identification Number' and is a unique serial number used by the automotive industry to identify individual motor vehicles.
 The VIN number is associated with a particular vehicle registration number, i.e. your registration plate.
 Criminals often replace the registration plate on vehicles they steal, so checking that the VIN matches the number plate is the most important check to ensure the vehicle is not stolen.
 Here we show you the last four characters so you can compare with the VIN on the vehicle.